OpenPA.net

 HP 9000 and PA-RISC Story

-HP 9000 was a family of technical servers and workstations produced by HP between the 1980s and 2000s that included a diverse range of Unix computers, based on HP PA-RISC, Itanium and other architectures.
+HP 9000 was a family of technical servers and workstations produced by HP between the 1980s and 2000s, which included several ranges of Unix computers: the HP 9000 700, 800 and others, based on HP PA-RISC, Itanium and other platform.

 Both RISC and Unix were developed into products during the 1980s, moving from academia via industrial R&D to productization — at a time when much computing was still done on mainframes, minicomputers and time-sharing machines such as DEC PDP, VAX, IBM AS/400 and System/360.